WilliamsAbraham/TaskManager-TakeHome_Task/README.md

 - Update the ConnectionString's DefaultConnect Node in the appsettings file of the presentation layer
 - Also update the Sendgrid API KEY Node in the appsettings file of the presentation layer
 - Run the Update-database (Nuget package manager console) command to update your database with the project schema
+- Rn the project and navigate to https://localhost:{your port}/swagger/index.html